Australian Defence Force Academy: Academy life

-The ADFA year is split by the two academic sessions, during which academic education is carried out.
+The ADFA year is split into two academic sessions, semesters, during which academic education is carried out.
 However, a variety of other activities take place in and around these sessions.
 Before Session 1, 'first years' undertake YOFT whilst second and third years are trained on their respective SST blocks.
 After Session 1, a two-week holiday period begins, though first years go on their first SST block.
 Academics recommence after this period with the start of Session 2.
 At the end of Session 2, all years commence their final SST block for the year, and shortly after this, third years graduate, and this is formally recognised during the 'Grad' parade.

 At ADFA, officers and senior NCOs lead the daily lives of the cadets.
-Since a cadet chain of command is absent, a key opportunity to gain leadership experience is by captaining one of the varsity or club sports teams.
+Since a cadet chain of command is absent (see Grey Review above), a key opportunity to gain leadership experience is by captaining one of the varsity or club sports teams.